FAQ

 The Cons

 • Diagnosis.
 To access your insurance benefit, your assigned therapist is required to assign you a mental health diagnosis, which will become part of your MIB profile.
 MIB is the Medical Information Bureau and is the centralized clearing house for health insurance usage – performing essentially the same task as the credit bureaus do for your financial information.
+Note that even if your therapist is “out of network” and you want to use out of network benefits, this requires a diagnosis on file.
+If this concerns you or you have any question about how I approach diagnosis, please talk with me.
+I want you to be informed and comfortable.

 • Loss of confidentiality.
 The insurance company may require ongoing information from your therapist regarding why you are going to therapy and what progress you are making.
 They can audit your therapist’s files and request clarification from your therapist regarding your issues.